 WannaCry also tries to propagate to the network by actually exploiting the SMB EternalBlue vulnerability.
 The exploit used is the DoublePulsar which was initially developed by the NSA and was later leaked by a hacking group called Shadow Brokers.
 Here, we will take a look at how the WannaCry leverages the vulnerability to exploit it and propagates to the network like a worm.

-The WannaCry dropper, if executed without the command line arguments which we saw earlier in this post that malware was checking, will try to propagate to the network which it does by opening the service “mssecsvc2.0” having the full access permissions, changes the service configuration by calling the
+The WannaCry dropper, if executed without the command line arguments which we saw earlier in this post that malware was checking, will try to propagate to the network which it does by opening the service “mssecsvc2.0” having the full access permissions, it then changes the service configuration by calling the

 ChangeServiceConfig2A function and later calls the